 Executive function skills include but are not limited to:

 Attention and Initiation

-Attention is an executive function characterized by staying focused on a task.
-Attention is especially important for it because narrowing down one best solution requires focus.
+“Attention” is an executive function that helps us stay focused on the task at hand.
+It’s especially important for it because narrowing down one best solution requires focus.
 Additionally, attention helps sustain initiation—the executive function responsible for beginning a task and finishing it to completion.

 Convergent thinking is structured.
 The executive function, organizing, provides that much-needed structure.
-Organizing entails planning and prioritizing—each of which is relevant in convergent thinking.
+Organizing entails planning and prioritizing – each of which is relevant to convergent thinking.
 It is the point in the thinking process when ideas come to life.
 One has to identify key priorities to achieve their goals.